JackieInTheHouse/Front-End-Web-Development-Project/readme.md

 # My website

-This is the practice version of CTEC3905 Assignment
+This is CTEC3905 Front-End Web Development Assignment

 The website is about my digital CV